WYCodeBook/WYCodeBook.github.io/_drafts/2021-06-08-setting-the-goals-to-complete-the-bootcamp-in-20-days.markdown

 * Redux Project (Plan to start 06/24/2021)

-* Daily blog post for the next 20 days
+* Blog posts for the next 20 days

 ### Some resources